chevereto/v3-docs/get-started/status.md

 ## Updates

 Chevereto V3.X doesn't get any further updates.
+Instances running Chevereto V3 are exposed to security issues and software bugs that won't get fixed.
+There's no further maintenance for Chevereto V3.

 ## Next version